mattgam/MillRightMegaVDocs/source/section_04_z_assembly_onto_x_plate/index.rst

 2. Insert two M4x12mm screws through the X-Plate

-3. Place an M6 Washer over each screw
+3. Place an M6 Washer over each screw on the side opposite the screw head so they are between the motor mount plate and X-Plate

    .. warning::   DO NOT forget the washers.
 They are key to properly aligning the pinions and you’ll be really annoyed fixing it later
                   Be careful not to cross thread the screws as they go into the plate

+   .. note::   The washers MillRight provides are about 1.5mm thick.
+Some owners have reported that this doesn't provide enough spacing and they were experiencing binding between the racks and pinions.
+If you find this is a problem in testing switch to 2mm thick washers to loosen things slightly.

 4. Optionally apply loktite to the screws now